huangleon/cuddly-octo-tatertot/OCTOPUS-MEMOs.md

 Finally, run them through the tool MP3Val to fix any stream errors without forcing a full re-encode:

 >mp3val output.mp3 -f -nb

+**Use ffmpeg to merge different video and audio track in webm file**
+>ffmpeg -i 1.webm -i 2.webm -codec copy -map 0 -map 1 ./3.webm
+input 1.webm and 2.webm file and using copy without decoding the stream and merging to track 0 and track 1 to 3.webm file.

 ## Cannot connect to samba shared files after 4.1.14-1 upgrade. <a id="2" />